ShadowCurse/mind_your_sides/README.md

 Upgrade comes with 4 random buff each related to 1 wall of the castle It also comes with side effects like a curse on stats to other wall.

+We also have different castles which you get from achievements that have other abilities or stats
 ### Feel
 we would like it to be an intense experience
 ### Aesthetic